publishpress/PublishPress-Revisions/readme.txt

 [Click here for more on revision notifications](https://publishpress.com/knowledge-base/emails-revisionary/).

 = Revision Permissions =
-PublishPress Revisions has permissions for the default WordPress user roles:
+PublishPress Revisions works with the default WordPress user roles, and also introduces a Revisor role:
 Contributorsùcan submit revisions to their own published posts.
 Revisorsùcan submit revisions to posts and pages published by others.
 Authors, Editorsù and Administratorsùcan approve revisions or schedule their own revisions.